EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

     To run dev containers you need [Docker Desktop](https://docs.docker.com/desktop/) installed.
 Additionally if you are running on Windows you will need to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-    Since MKdocs runs on python, you could could install python, and pip install the dependencies.
+    Since MKdocs runs on python, you could could install python, and pip install the dependencies, on your machine without a container.

 Once the container is built I can go to the terminal and serve the site on localhost.